Shadow15510/Vecmat/README.md

 #### Handlings on the matrix itself

- - The matrices are printable and return a string representation of the column and rows
+ - The matrices are printable and return a string representation of the column and rows.
  - `get_coef(i, j)` : Returns the i, j coefficient of the matrix.
 (Please take care, as well as for list, the index start at 0.)
  - `get_dim()` : Returns the dimension of the matrix.
 The results is a tuple : `(row, column)`.
  - `switch_row(row_1, row_2)` : Reverses the two rows.